You are currently viewing Parenting an Adult Child With a Mental Illness

-You love your daughter, and you would do anything to ensure that she is happy and healthy.
+You love your child, and you would do anything to ensure that they are happy and healthy.
 But when it comes to mental illnesses, devotion and compassion may not be enough.
-If you fear that your daughters mental illness is destroying family, please know that help is available.
-You may not be able to cure your child, but you can play a vital role in connecting her with the care that can improve her life.
+If you fear that your child’s mental illness is destroying the family, please know that help is available.
+You may not be able to cure your child, but you can play a vital role in connecting them with the care that can improve their life.

 Mental Illnesses Among Young Adults